Potato Babka with Meat in the Oven

 10. Step 10:

-After the specified time, remove the potato grandmother from the oven, cut it into portions and serve it to the table hot with sour cream.
+When it's done, take the potato babka out of the oven, cut it into portions, and serve it hot with sour cream.

 Caloric content of the products possible in the composition of the dish